emqx/emqx-docs/en_US/tutorial/deploy.md

 ## Load Balancer (LB)

-The Load Balancer (LB) distributes MQTT connections and traffic from devices across the *EMQ X* clusters.
+The Load Balancer (LB) distributes MQTT connections and traffic from devices across the *EMQX* clusters.
 LB enhances the HA of the clusters, balances the loads among the cluster nodes and makes the dynamic expansion possible.

 It is recommended that SSL connections are terminated by a LB.
-The links between devices and the LB are secured by SSL, while the links between the LB and *EMQ X* cluster nodes are plain TCP connections.
-By this setup, a single *EMQ X* cluster can serve a million devices.
+The links between devices and the LB are secured by SSL, while the links between the LB and *EMQX* cluster nodes are plain TCP connections.
+By this setup, a single *EMQX* cluster can serve a million devices.

 LB products of public cloud providers: